-- 2.1 Portico Academy Trust takes seriously its responsibility to protect and safeguard the welfare of children and young people in its care.
-"The welfare of the child is paramount" (Children Act 1989). - 2.2 Section 175 of the Education Act 2002 places a statutory responsibility on the Trust to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the school. - 2.3 This policy applies to all pupils, staff, parents, trustees, volunteers, students and visitors to Portico Academy Trust. - 2.4 There are three main elements to our Safeguarding and Child Protection Policy:
+2.1 Hamstel takes seriously its responsibility to protect and safeguard the welfare of children and young people in its care.
+"The welfare of the child is paramount" (Children Act 1989).

+- 2.2 Section 175 of the Education Act 2002 places a statutory responsibility on the Trust to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the school. - 2.3 This policy applies to all pupils, staff, parents, trustees, volunteers, students and visitors to our school. - 2.4 There are three main elements to our Child Protection Policy: